dibyendumajumdar/Suravi/README.md

 # Suravi is a distribution of Lua 5.3 and Ravi

-Suravi is a work-in-progress distribution of [Lua 5.3](www.lua.org) and [Ravi](https://github.com/dibyendumajumdar/ravi)
+Suravi is a work-in-progress distribution of [Lua 5.3](www.lua.org) and [Ravi](https://github.com/dibyendumajumdar/ravi).

 ## Goals

 * This is *not* a comprehensive distribution / package manager for Lua such as [LuaRocks](https://luarocks.org/), [LuaDist](http://luadist.org/), or [LuaPlus](https://github.com/jjensen/luaplus51-all).
 * The goal of this distribution is to create a *small* distro with carefully selected libraries, and ensure that the distro has been tested as a whole.
-* There will separate binary downloads for Lua and Ravi 5.3
+* There will be separate binary downloads for Lua and Ravi 5.3.
-* Target platforms are Windows 10, Linux, and Mac OSX; 64-bit versions only
+* Target platforms are Windows 10, Linux, and Mac OSX; 64-bit versions only.
 * The build system is CMake; and the aim is to keep each module as independent of other modules as possible; however some modules such as those from Torch have interdependencies.
 * Create unified documentation and user guides; the whole distro should feel like a single product.